White House: Top scientist resigns over treatment of staff

 Psaki added, “The president has been crystal clear with all of us about his high expectations of how he and his staff should be creating a respectful work environment."

-Pressed why Lander still had a job despite Biden's comments, Psaki said the administration was following a “process” to handle workplace complaints.

-The White House said Lander and OSTP are required to take certain corrective actions as part of the review.
-It also said the review did not find “credible evidence” of gender-based discrimination and that the reassignment of the staffer who filed the original complaint was “deemed appropriate.”
+The White House said Lander and OSTP would be required to take certain corrective actions as part of the review.
+It also said the review did not find “credible evidence” of gender-based discrimination and the reassignment of the staffer who filed the original complaint was “deemed appropriate.”

 “I am deeply sorry for my conduct,” he added.
 “I especially want to apologize to those of you who I treated poorly, or were present at the time.”